 In part one of this blog we looked at three high-level questions you should consider when choosing a graph visualization partner.
 In this post we’ll tackle three more.
 Let’s get straight to it.

 Developing an application from scratch can be challenging.
 With the right partner, it doesn’t need to be.
-To help our customers create leading applications we offer a range of consulting services and a support channel.
-Let’s start by looking at our consulting services.
+To help our customers create leading applications we offer a range of support and guidance.

 From the initial application design and prototyping to deployment and maintenance, we’re here to help.

 The software landscape is constantly evolving.
 To remain at the forefront, our developers are constantly finding ways to improve KeyLines with new and enhanced features.
 We release updated versions to our customers monthly, ensuring that KeyLines works with the latest technologies and helps our customers improve their products.
-We publish the monthly updates here.
+See our published KeyLine monthly updates here.